Your browser is not supported for this experience.

 *Not for navigational purposes

-What is Yellowstone National Park?
+What makes Yellowstone National Park famous?

 Yellowstone National Park covers over 2.2 million acres.